Beneath the Peaks: The Glacier Express Across Switzerland

 Stylish Glacier Express Excellence Class bar lounge featuring wood décor, a champagne bucket and route-map ceiling light.

-Dining across classes reflects Swiss commitment to local supply chains.
+Dining across classes reflects the Swiss commitment to local supply chains.
 Menus change seasonally: mountain cheese in autumn, trout from Alpine lakes in spring, and berries from the Valais in early summer.
-Lunch is served at your seat in both 1st and 2nd class, with options for 2, 3, or 4-course meals, all presented on fine china with freshly polished silverware.
+Lunch is served at your seat in both First and Second Class, with options for 2, 3, or 4-course meals, all presented on fine china with freshly polished silverware.
 Plates arrive timed to landscape cues: main course after the Furka Base Tunnel, dessert as the train skirts the Engadin lakes.
 Coffee service ends near Samedan, where evening light paints the runway of Europe’s highest commercial airport.

 Luggage, including full-size suitcases, is permitted onboard, and small animals are allowed if transported in suitable carriers according to railway regulations.